dqmis/dl2/blog/blogpost.md

 ### 4.1 Multi-modal Logic Reasoning

-In a multi-modal setting, not only textual data is given to the LLM, but also other structures of data, such as images, can be utilized as input.
-The LLM needs to extract the important information from the input data to be able to reason about it.
+In a multi-modal setting, the Large Language Model (LLM) is provided not only with textual data but also with other forms of data, such as images.
+The LLM must extract crucial information from these diverse data types to perform reasoning tasks effectively.

-#### 4.1.1 Datasets Multi-modal
+#### 4.1.1 Datasets for Multi-modal Logic Reasoning

-The multi-modal logic reasoning experiments were conducted by building synthetic datasets for Sudoku and Graph Coloring problems.
-Different datasets were created based on graphs, sudoku's and the SET card games.
-A textual prompt is also given to specify the task and the desired output format.
+The multi-modal logic reasoning experiments were conducted using synthetic datasets specifically created for tasks like Sudoku and Graph Coloring problems.
+These datasets included various types of data representations such as graphs, Sudoku puzzles, and the SET card games.
+In addition to these data structures, a textual prompt was also provided to specify the task at hand and the desired output format.

 |    Dataset name     |                                                             Model's task                                                             | Logic representation & solver |                 Example input image                 |
 | :-----------------: | :----------------------------------------------------------------------------------------------------------------------------------: | :---------------------------: | :-------------------------------------------------: |